Decentralized Caching Schemes and Performance Limits in Two-layer Networks: Hybrid caching in two-layer networks

-Besides, let $\mathcal{R}(M_{1}, M_{2})$ represent the feasible rate region as in Definition \ref{Def:AchieveRateRegion}.
-The achievable rate region of the proposed hybrid caching scheme can be shown to be order optimal as shown in the following theorem.
+\item We observe that the gap between the achievable rate region $\mathcal{R}^{H}(M_1,M_2)$ and the information-theoretic (optimal) rate region $\mathcal{R}(M_1,M_2)$ is dominated by the difference between the achievable rate and its information-theoretic lower bound in the first layer from the server to the helpers.
+To reduce the gap between the achievable rate region $\mathcal{R}^{H}(M_1,M_2)$ and the information-theoretic (optimal) rate region $\mathcal{R}(M_1,M_2)$, we calculate the transmission rates of the two layers with the three tuples of $(\alpha, \beta)$ in (14) and choose the tuple that minimizes $R_1^{H}(\alpha, \beta)$ as an optimized design of $(\alpha, \beta)$, i.e., $(\alpha^*, \beta^*)$, for Region I. Similarly, we calculate the corresponding transmission rates of the two layers with the two tuples in (15) of $(\alpha, \beta)$ and choose the tuple that minimizes $R_1^{H}(\alpha, \beta)$ as an optimized design of $(\alpha, \beta)$, i.e., $(\alpha^*, \beta^*)$, for Region II. \end{enumerate}

-\begin{theorem} In the considered two-layer caching network, we assume the normalized memory sizes at each helper and each user as $M_1$ and $M_2$, respectively.
-Then, we have
+To this end, we obtain an optimized $(\alpha^*, \beta^*)$, and the corresponding transmission rates $R_1^{H}(\alpha^*,\beta^*)$ and $R_2^{H}(\alpha^*,\beta^*)$ in each region.
+With the optimized $(\alpha^*, \beta^*)$, we can characterize the gap between the achievable rate region of the proposed hybrid caching scheme and the information-theoretic rate region in the following theorem.